On consecutive sums in permutations: Upper bound

-\begin{remark*} The constant $\frac{\pi}{16}$ cannot be improved, as shown by the ``tent map'' permutation:
+\begin{remark} The constant $\ffrac{\pi}{16}$ in Proposition \ref{EXTup:prop:L(a)-bound} cannot be improved, as shown by the ``tent map'' permutation:

 This is essentially the only possible example, as will become clear in the course of the proof.
-Note, however, that for this particular permutation we have $S(a) = o(n^2)$ for similar reasons as for the trivial permutation; see also Proposition \ref{LOW:prop:small-S}.
-We believe that the bound in \ref{I:prop:upper-bound} is not sharp. \end{remark*}
+However, essentially the same arguments as for the identity permutation, one can check that for the permutation $a$ defined above we have $S(a) = o(n^2)$; see also Example \ref{exple:END:bounded-complexity}.
+This leads us to believe that the upper bound in Theorem \ref{I:prop:upper-bound} is not sharp. \end{remark}